 - TSO/E address space services: As of z/OSMF V2R1 with APAR PM98630, this API allows an HTTP client application to start, stop, ping, send messages to, and receive messages from TSO/E address spaces and to manage the applications running in a TSO/E address space.

-- z/OS data set and file REST interface: As of z/OSMF V2R1 with APAR PM98630, this API allows an HTTP client application to work with z/OS data sets and UNIX files on the z/OSMF host system.
-Specifically, HTTP client applications can list data set names and list z/OS UNIX directories or files.
+- z/OS data set and file REST interface: As of z/OSMF V2R1 with APAR PM98630, this API allows an HTTP client application to list the z/OS data sets, z/OS UNIX directories, or z/OS UNIX files that reside on the z/OSMF host system.

 - z/OS jobs REST interface: This API allows an HTTP client application to perform operations with batch jobs on a z/OS system.
 Operations such as submit a job to run on z/OS, obtain the status of a job, list the spool files for a job, retrieve the contents of a job spool file, cancel a job, or delete a job from the JES spool can be performed.